WordPress Basics – Part 110 min read

 In short, WordPress is arguably the most used CMS in the world.

 As we already said WordPress is a CMS.
-As everything on the Earth, WordPress is also not perfect, but boy is it close!
+Like everything on the Earth, WordPress is also not perfect, but boy is it close!
 It has pretty much everything you could need in order to create a website.
 The things that this CMS doesn’t offer, you could easily find among the plugins, the premium themes or you could even create it yourself because WordPress is an Open Source project.

 What is a WordPress Theme?